 I’ll leave it to you to spot the land mines that lie in wait for anyone who traverses this field of prohibited conduct.
 Hints: Was the elevator clown spitting, drooling, or just exuberantly talking and chewing at the same time?
 Should the listener’s subjective feelings control the outcome?
 Why can’t the “perpetrator” politely write the “victim” and express his opinion that her complaint is frivolous?
 (Or you could just read Friedersdorf.)

 I’ll also leave it to you to rewrite the code and the rules of procedure, with this challenge: let not the obvious bigot or the common scold win.
 In an age that obsesses over offensiveness, that’s the problem we all face.

-Addendum on July 26, 2018: In the penultimate scene of the movie Zero Dark Thirty, as the Seal team returns to base after killing Osama bin Laden, team members are told to put confiscated files on one table, computer hard drives on another, and as the leader points to the spots, one of the Seals yells out “ladies’ underwear.”
+Addendum on July 26, 2018: In the penultimate scene of the 2012 movie Zero Dark Thirty, as the Seal team returns to base after killing Osama bin Laden, they are told to put confiscated files on one table, computer hard drives on another; as the leader points to the spots, one of the Seals yells out “ladies’ underwear.”
 The two-word declamation is obviously more than a spontaneous fancy; it is a trope that has been learned and is recalled by many.
 Can someone enlighten me: Where does it come from?